Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 2 - Online Replication

 Our first hide-and-seek experiment was done in person.
 Due to the pandemic we needed to transition to on-line administration.
 This experiment evaluated if our results replicated in an on-line setting.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}

 For comparison to Experiment 1 (Figure \ref{fig:s2Strat}) the strategy space plots of $\alpha$ and $\beta$ are shown in Figure \ref{fig:osally2seekStrat}.
 This is largely a replication of Experiment 1 with many participants showing a preference for matching behavior when seeking.
-However, there is a mix of the two strategies: mn/mx (exploitation); and ma/am (exploration).
-The two strategies together provide a good account of the participants' choices (as they should; all participants lie on or essentially on the line $\alpha + \beta = 1$).
+However, there is a mix of the two strategies, as before.
+The two strategies together provide a good account of the participants' choices (as they should for a two room condition; all participants lie on or essentially on the line $\alpha + \beta = 1$).

-For the five room condition (shown in the bottom of Figure \ref{fig:osally2seekStrat}) we see broadly similar results to Experiment 1 and to the predilection for participants' strategy mix to stay close to and walk along the theoretically proposed mx/mn - ma/am axis between (0,1) and (1,0) when being tested in hiding or seeking conditions.
-The change in the location of the ``blue dots'' between conditions and away from the theoretically proposed axis suggests that there is error in expressing our theoretically proposed strategy mix, or alternatively, other strategies are being used, but only contribute a small and inconsistent influence to participant performance. \footnote{To test this we created random strategy spaces for plotting observed histograms and performed the same analyses (data and graphs not shown).
-True participant data looks very different when expressed as a linear combination of two random strategies.
-That is, of the the thousands of random strategy vectors we generated, none of them expressed participant behavior as well as mx/mn and ma/am.} We do note though that we find more noise for Experiment 2 than Experiment 1.
+For the five room condition (shown in the bottom of Figure \ref{fig:osally2seekStrat}) we see broadly similar results to Experiment 1 and to the predilection for participants' strategy mix to stay close to and walk along the theoretically proposed maximizing/minimizing - matching/antimatching axis between (0,1) and (1,0) when being tested in hiding or seeking conditions.
+The change in the location of the ``blue dots'' between conditions and away from the theoretically proposed axis suggests that there is error in expressing our theoretically proposed strategy mix, or alternatively, other strategies are being used, but only contribute a small and inconsistent influence to participant performance.
+We do note though that we find more noise for Experiment 2 than Experiment 1.
 Since Experiment 2 was online it may be that these participants were less attentive or motivated, but ultimately the source of differences between in lab and online versions remain conjectural.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}